From Ohio History Central

 In February 1862, General Ulysses S. Grant, a native Ohioan, led a Union force that captured Fort Henry from the Confederacy.

 The Union victories at Fort Henry and Fort Donelson were the first significant ones for the Union in the western theater of the war.
 They also gave the Union military unfettered access to the Tennessee and Cumberland Rivers, allowing the Union to gain deeper access into the Confederacy and an easier means to transport troops and supplies.
-These victories enhanced Union morale, including that of Ohioans.
-Previously, many in the Union were demoralized by Confederate victories at the Battles of First Bull Run and Ball's Bluff in 1861.
+These victories enhanced morale in the Union, including that of Ohioans.
+Previously, many people in the Union were demoralized by Confederate victories at the Battles of First Bull Run and Ball's Bluff in 1861.
 The Battles of Fort Henry and Fort Donelson also signaled Grant's ascendancy as a prominent military leader for the Union.

 - Cooling, B. Franklin.
 Forts Henry and Donelson: The Key to the Confederate Heartland.
 Knoxville: University of Tennessee Press, 1987.

 - Dee, Christine, ed.
 Ohio's War: The Civil War in Documents.
 Athens: Ohio University Press, 2007.

 - Official Roster of the Soldiers of the State of Ohio in the War of Rebellion, 1861-1866.
 Akron, OH: The Werner Company, 1893.

 - Reid, Whitelaw.
 Ohio in the War: Her Statesmen, Generals and Soldiers.
 Cincinnati, OH: Clarke, 1895.

 - Roseboom, Eugene H. The Civil War Era: 1850-1873.
 Columbus: Ohio State Archaeological and Historical Society, 1944.